RYWU/Softlayer_API_Website/README.md

 # SoftLayer API Website

-SoftLayer API Website is a website project to showcase some elementary functions in a SoftLayer portal implemented with REST API.
+SoftLayer API Website is a website project to showcase some elementary functions of SoftLayer portal.
+These functions are implemented with SoftLayer REST API.

 This project is implemented in Python programming language, and Django framework.